denten-books/plain-text/2-device.md

 Even as formalism flirted with the idea of a materialist poetics, the "matter" of formal analysis was limited to the abstract notion of language, which, as is the case with any abstraction, can exist only in a categorical sense: in a way that all whales are mammals, for example.
-In that sense, mammals are not a thing.
-The category of language similarly comprises a theoretical aggregate of specific vernaculars, argots, and dialects.
-In giving names to literary phenomena---genres and periods, for example---the literary critic moves from material specifics to categorical abstractions.
+Mammals are not a thing in that sense.
+The category of "language" similarly comprises a theoretical aggregate of specific vernaculars.
+In giving names to literary phenomena---genres and periods, for example---the literary critic similarly moves from material specifics to categorical abstractions.
 In this light, we can view Nabokov's recursive meta-poetics as a response counter to the critic's method of induction.
 His prose attempts to convert ideas into things, where pipes and surface inscriptions protrude through the diegetic limits of the fictional world.

-On the way of becoming a thing, the word necessarily encounters the physical boundaries of its medium.
+On the way to becoming a thing, the word necessarily encounters the physical boundaries of its medium.
 Whatever the limits of a fictional world, they are firmly constrained by the book's covers.
 Nabokov's prose often reveals the page to be the outer-most literary device containing all other literary devices.
-The surface of the page is where the literary device in its linguistic sense meets the literary device in its material, where the fictional world bumps against the real.
+The surface of the page is where the literary device in its linguistic sense meets the literary device in its material: where the fictional world bumps against the real.
 Recall, for example the conclusion of Nabokov 1936 *Invitation to a Beheading*, which ends with the imagined dissolution of the diegetic boundaries in a glimpse of the material reality